Marc Garneau: Retirement and death

 In retirement, Garneau continued to advocate for the advantages of human spaceflight in building space infrastructure for monitoring the planet and for communications.
 In autumn 2024, Garneau's autobiography, A Most Extraordinary Ride: Space, Politics and the Pursuit of a Canadian Dream was published in Canada.

 Early in 2025, Garneau was diagnosed with both lymphoma and leukemia.
 In the final weeks of his life, he was a patient at McGill University Health Centre's Glen Site, in Montreal.
-His family announced he lost his battle with cancer, and died in Montreal on June 4, 2025, at the age of 76.
+His family announced he died from cancer in Montreal on June 4, 2025, at the age of 76.
 After the announcement, members of the Canadian House of Commons stood for a moment of silence to remember their recent colleague.
 His first wife and mother to two of his children, Jacqueline Brown, predeceased him by suicide in 1987, shortly after the couple separated.
 He is survived by his second wife, Pam Garneau, and four children, Yves, Simone, George, and Adrien.